-Once your marketing campaign has been prepared, you are ready to begin looking for employment opportunities using CyHire, secondary sources and your network.
-Use the job search spreadsheet developed in Step 3 to keep track of job opportunities at your target companies.
+Once your marketing materials have been prepared, you are ready to begin looking for employment opportunities using CyHire, secondary sources and your network.
+Access the Application Tracker & Interview Reflection Tool in Canvas to keep track of job opportunities at your target companies.

 CyHire – Your Primary Source of Information

-CyHire has search features that allow you to search for the jobs that you are qualified for and the system has a search agent feature that will regularly run a search and email the results to you.
-It is important to use the search agent or to check CyHire regularly since new jobs are posted each day.
+CyHire has search features that allow you to search for the jobs that you are qualified for and the system has a job alert feature that will regularly run a search and email the results to you.
+It is important to use the job alert or to check CyHire regularly since new jobs are posted each day.
 Once again, two major benefits of using CyHire are that 1) the companies posting positions on the system are specifically looking to hire ISU engineers and 2) all positions posted at ISU will be on the system (unlike the bulletin boards located around campus).

 CyHire can be used in the following ways to connect with employers and their job opportunities: